ZaidAlamgir/TMP_Host/live.md

     @keyframes spin { to { transform: rotate(360deg); } }

     /* --- NEW: Translation Styles --- */
     /* CRITICAL: Hidden by default.
-Use !important to prevent any override unless specifcally targeted. */ .app-only-feature { display: none !important; }
+Use !important to prevent any override unless specifically targeted. */ .app-only-feature { display: none !important; }

     /* Revealed ONLY if body has 'android-app-view' class */